PDIS/transcript/2022-10-21-BBC-HARDTalk.md

 Because I'll give you a quote, Michael Swain from the Quincy Institute for Responsible Statecraft says Biden's statements make Taiwan less secure because they increase the chance of the US being pulled into a war.
 Makes you less secure.
 Is he right?

 ### Audrey Tang:
-The point I'm making is that, for example, the UK also realized that previously considered "inexpensive" 5G communication equipment from authoritarian regimes are actually expensive, if you think about the risk it poses to national security.
+The point I'm making is that, for example, the UK also realized that previously considered "inexpensive" 5G communication equipments from authoritarian regimes are actually expensive, if you think about the risk it poses to national security.

 So it's not like only the US does that assessment.
 Everybody else is doing the same assessment and concludes that Taiwan is the more trustworthy partner when it comes to powering the secure telecommunication or any scientific, military computation needs.
-We’re the better democratic partner and they're willing to commit...

 ### Zeinab Badawi:
-Yeah, exactly.
+It’s the better democratic partner and they're willing to commit...

 ### Audrey Tang:
-..military support.
+Yeah, exactly.

 ### Zeinab Badawi:
-Right.
-And that's something that's good in your opinion.
+..military support, and that's something that's good in your opinion.

 ### Audrey Tang:
 Right.
 So this is not a US-PRC thing.
 This is a free democratic alliance thing.

 ### Zeinab Badawi:
 All right.
-Finally, as Minister for Digital Affairs, Audrey Tang, you're trying to transform Taiwan into a digital democracy.
+Finally, as Minister of Digital Affairs, Audrey Tang, you're trying to transform Taiwan into a digital democracy.
 Around 87% of people under the age of 12 are connected.
 And you want to increase citizen participation online.

 ### Audrey Tang:
 Yes.